lathe/punctaffy-for-racket/notes/2018-10-16-hypernest-brackets-to-adt.md

           any
           any
 read 1
-  write (hth 4 (trivial) 'p7) to 'p5
+  write (hnh 4 (trivial) 'p7) to 'p5
   this cascades, so
   write (hth 2 'p8 'p9) to 'p3
 ```

 We take a break here to note that we're doing something new in this step (and hence something with a high likelihood of incorrectness we've yet to uncover).
-Fortunately, after this step, the rest of the steps work themselves out in familiar ways.
+After this step, there's one more step that's tricky later on, but we'll describe it here.

 The new thing here is that we're writing a degree-1 hole in a way that cascades.
 Before, the only times we cascaded were when we wrote a degree-0 hole.